 In the last section of the track there is a set of ‘S’ bends which for a real driver, as can be seen by the video of myself driving, are very smooth and do not require too much steering input as you can use the whole track to reduce the sharpness of the corners allowing the car to flow over the bends quite elegantly.
 With the autonomous car, as has already been discussed, the habit of late turn in and an extreme reaction did not allow for this elegance to transpire within the A.I.
 This sequence of corners was one of the main challenges when trying to replicate the real drive on track.
 On each of the turns in this set (called Hall Bends and the Hairpin), the autonomous car took a late and extreme turn angle around which it then tried to correct as it was entering the next corner in the sequence.
 This drastically hinders the performance and highlights the main shortfall of the data and inputs given into the network, rather than the Evolutionary technique itself.
 Given an adequate amount of data process, the A.I. could likely begin to mimic the driving style and line I took around these corners.

 I believe the reason for this behaviour of the car is due to the lack of knowledge about the track and its environment.
-All that the car can see is what is directly in front of it, therefore making it unable to plan for a longer set of continuous corners, leading to these late, and extreme turns sometimes made, especially with tighter corners, where the simulated LIDAR rays cannot see around.
+All that the car can see is what is directly in front of it, therefore making it unable to plan for a longer set of continuous corners, leading to these late and extreme turns sometimes made, especially with tighter corners, where the simulated LIDAR rays cannot see around.
 In section 6 (Further Work) a potential enhancement for this issue is discussed and that should allow the car to “see” more of the track and plan ahead for sets of corners, thus allowing it to take better, safer and faster lines around the track.